 Jump in the pool.
 Crash your career.

 Joey Wickham is a turkey-farmer-turned-account-manager who has lived in a cabin without electricity to learn about remote missions, blogged daily for 365+ days, and completed Praxis.
 He’s currently creating value in a sales role at Vital Interaction in Austin, Texas.
-Check out his Crash profile to learn more about how he’s crashed his career.
+Check out his Crash pitch to learn more about how he’s crashed his career.